smicer66/SmartPay/README.md

 ## Technical Details

-The ecims mobile application is developed using Java, database is Microsoft SQL
+The SmartPay application is developed using Liferay a Java framework which provides portal development capabilities.
+Database used is Microsoft SQL

 ## Install the Java
 Before proceeding, make sure your computer has Java installed.
 Minimum version is Java 8.
 See Oracle website for documentation on Java installation